List of birds of Wake Island

 This is a list of the bird species recorded of Wake Island.
-The avifauna of Wake Island include a total of 55 species, of which 1 is endemic, and 1 has been introduced by humans.
+The avifauna of Wake Island include fifty-five species, of which one is endemic, and one has been introduced by humans.
+Wake Island is a coral atoll in the western Pacific Ocean.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for Wake Island.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.